 - Install AI-powered dash cams that can help improve driver safety and even exonerate drivers when they aren’t at fault.

 For instance, the Motive AI-Powered Dashcam enables you to see what your drivers see on the road.

 With relevant video footage, you can exonerate drivers when they aren’t at fault, simplify insurance claims, promote a culture of safety, and protect your trucking business from the uncertainties of the road.
 Otherwise, even a single road accident can financially cripple your trucking business.

 Case Study #1: Read how Nybll avoided a personal injury lawsuit with dashcam footage that could have cost up to $500,000.

 Case Study #2: Read how Tri-Pol Enterprises cut down their insurance renewal rate from 45% to just 17% and reduced their operational expenditures.

 Download the ultimate guide on how to start a trucking company

-If you need the right tools to help with your new trucking company, call us at 855-434-3564.
-Our 24/7 Support team is available to answer your questions.
+Get the right tools to help with your new trucking company, call us at 855-434-3564.
+Our 24/7 support team is available to answer your questions.